Asian shares mixed as investors await central bank moves

 Chair Jerome Powell has signaled the Fed will announce after its policy meeting Wednesday that it will start paring its $120 billion in monthly bond purchases as soon as this month.
 Those purchases are intended to keep long-term loan rates low to encourage borrowing and spending.

-Investors were also watching for any action from the Reserve Bank of Australia.
+Investors were also watching for action from the Reserve Bank of Australia, which kept its key interest change unchanged at a record low 0.1% but indicated it was preparing to cut back some of its economic support measures.

 “While the record highs in Wall Street overnight may lift sentiments for Asia markets, the upcoming central banks’ decisions may put some risk sentiments on hold,” said Yeap Jun Rong, a market strategist at IG.